Canvas-Painter/Group17-Project/Release/Contribution.md

 **For adding tests please see the [test guide](Test.md)**

 This project is a chrome extension written in plain Javascript, CSS, and HTML.
-Inorder to properly understand this guide and projecet you need to understand how chrome extension function.
+In order to properly understand this guide and project you need to understand how chrome extensions function.
 To learn more please you can do some of the tutorials [here](https://developer.chrome.com/docs/extensions/get-started).

-The code for this project is located in the [PainterExtension](PainterExtension/) directory and this project is design to be made up of several almost completly independent projects.
-Each of these seperate projects is given its own folder such as [Gradebook](PainterExtension/Gradebook).
-There are other folders as well some are "webpages" hosted by the extension such as [HelpInfo](PainterExtension/HelpInfo) and there are also [icons](PainterExtension/icons) and [addressPopup](PainterExtension/addressPopup) which are shared resources.
-Icons has the icons for the project and addressPopup handles the popup on click of the chrome extension icon so must be shared.
+The code for this project is located in the [PainterExtension](../PainterExtension/) directory.
+This project is designed to be made up of several almost completly independent parts.
+Each of these seperate parts is given its own folder such as [GradeBook](../PainterExtension/GradeBook).
+There are other folders as well some are "webpages" hosted by the extension such as [HelpInfo](../PainterExtension/HelpInfo) and there are also [icons](../PainterExtension/icons) and [addressbarPopup](../PainterExtension/addressbarPopup) which are shared resources.
+Icons has the icons for the project and addressPopup handles the popup created on click of the chrome extension icon.
+By their nature these must be shared.

 Given this there are two main ways of contributing.
+Each of these is relatively simple given the decentralized nature of this code (if you know how to write chrome extensions).
 1. Adding a feature
 2. Modifying a feature